By Calynn M. Lawrence

 Kelly Cutrone is one of the most powerful women to date in fashion public relations.
 In fact, listening to her speeches and interviews brings me much joy and creative stimulation and motivation.
 She’s a middle aged boss lady worth well over $10 million dollars who is not here for anybody’s games.
 Nah-uh honey.
 The self proclaimed tactless brunette feminist who refuses to wear makeup or style her hair has proved the industry dead wrong.
 You don’t have to look like a fashion model in order to be a hit in the industry.

 Kelly was born in New York to a very conservative family who pushed her to be a first generation college graduate.
 She went to nursing school, graduated, but didn’t enjoy it at all for her career.
 She claims that although psychiatric nursing helped her to become able to deal with people in the fashion industry, it did nothing for her creatively.
-Thus, after a very short lived nursing career, she moved into public relations.
+Thus, after a very short lived nursing career, Kelly Cutrone moved into public relations.
 This was due to a suggestion by her friend, Anthony Haden-Guest.

 Cutrone became Susan Blond’s assistant for a year and went on to become director of PR at Spin magazine for Bob Guccione.
 Less than a year later, Cutrone launched Cutrone & Weinberg with partner Jason Weinberg.
 Some of their clients included Eartha Kitt, CC Music Factory, Nile Rogers, Frank Sinatra, Cafe Tabac, Hollywood Palladium, The Roxy, The Limelight, Dee Lite, The William Morris Agency plus some.
 Cutrone has been married twice.
 At 21, she married artist Ronnie Cutrone, and at 28 married actor Jeff Kober.
 Both marriages ended in a divorce.
 She has a daughter named Ava Cutrone with Italian Ilario Calvo.